YK7188/YK_Lab/12-Simulate BIOS version compliance using PowerShell/README.md

 ## Key points

-✔ Compliance policy may take as long as 8 hours to be effective.
+✔ Compliance evaluation can be delayed

+Custom compliance may take several hours (up to ~8 hours in this lab even after the device synced with intune) before results appear.

+✔ Hardware inventory cannot be used directly

-✔ Although Bios version is listed in Hardware blade of a device, it cannot be used for a compliance policy.
+Although BIOS version is visible under the Hardware blade, it cannot be referenced in compliance policies.

+✔ User sign-in affects evaluation timing

-✔ Logging on with a local account may delay policy enforcement.
+Devices signed in with only a local account may remain in a “Not applicable” state longer.

-> The policy kept showing not applicable for the device while logged on with a local account.
-Right after logging with an AAD user to it, the device appeared as compliant.
+In this lab, the device remained Not applicable under a local account and became Compliant immediately after Azure AD sign-in.